tatealive/claimclam/receipt-ms/tests/mcp/MCP_TEST_REPORT.md

 4. **Debug Issues** in real-time if needed
 5. **Show Performance** optimizations and improvements

-**The Receipt Management System is now fully equipped with professional-grade testing capabilities!** 🎯
+**The ClaimClam Receipt Management System is now fully equipped with professional-grade testing capabilities!** 🎯